cedadev/jasmin-workshop/exercises/ex02/README.md

    - Access a JASMIN login server on each terminal (see exercise 01)
    - Choose a sci server with low load
    - Login to the chosen sci server in both terminal sessions
+   > [!NOTE]
-   > **_NOTE:_**  The purpose of having two SSH terminal sessions running on the same sci server is to facilitate compute and monitoring.
+   > The purpose of having two SSH terminal sessions running on the same sci server is to facilitate compute and monitoring.
 One terminal is for executing commands on the sci while the second terminal is for monitoring user processes (or editing a script)
 1. Execute the first Python example script on the sci server
    - Copy the first Python example script `random-number-gen.py`(shown in the JASMIN resources section) to your current working directory
    - Find out the software available on JASMIN via the module environment by executing the command `module avail`